jdoleary/Spellmasons/docs/CriticalPath.md

 ## Priorities
 - UPdate store page with how many players possible
 - Modding
+  - Add a proprietary license to Spellmasons code
+  - Create spellmasons.com/cla
+    - or use a fully open source mod for the spellmasons-mods repo only and allows the code to be used commercially
+  - make registMod function globally accessible
+  - Check package.json for licenses
 - Hotseat Multiplayer

 ## Final Tasks Tonight